Contact Information

 - French 211: Introduction to Literary Studies

-- French 311: Love Stories
+- French 311: Nineteenth-Century Love Stories

-- French 322: World Literature in French
+- French 322: Contemporary Literature in French: The Choix Goncourt US

 - French 336: French Cultural History 1789-1968